Couple indicted in murder of former Mayor Sanchez

 Sanchez was the mayor of Umatac from 2005 to 2009.
 The magistrate complaint against the couple said he was beaten and stabbed at least 10 times.

-Police had noted a hammer and scissors covered in blood and left at the scene.
+Police noted a hammer and pair of scissors covered with blood and left at the scene.

-The events transpired on April 1.
-Sanchez had already been dead a couple of days before police discovered him in a padlocked shack where Quinata lived.
+The events transpired April 1.
+Sanchez had been dead a couple of days before police discovered him in a padlocked shack where Quinata lived, documents state.

 Sked allegedly bragged to a witness about the gruesome acts committed against the former mayor.
 According to court documents, she invoked her right to remain silent when police apprehended her.
-Quinata, however, didn't hesitate to tell police twice that "Joyner did it."
+Quinata, however, allegedly told police that "Joyner did it."